November 2016 — Black Friday

 “She’s Amara,” Constanza said, waving a hand between us.
 “A friend with better manners than you.”

 “Nice to meet you, Amara.”
-He gave me a once-over — not creepy, just noticing.
+His eyes stayed on me a moment too long.
 “I hope you’re nicer than Zaza here.”

 “Este nene sí que fastidia,” she muttered.
 “You know, most people say excuse me, not barrel through a candle aisle like it’s a freeway.”